hienlk/fallen-detector/README.md

 1. Assemble the hardware components according to the schematic diagram provided.

+2. Config NimBLE: In ESP-IDF ```python idf.py menuconfig → Component Config → Bluetooth → Bluetooth Host → NimBLE - BLE only```

-2. Upload the provided firmware to the ESP32 using ESP-IDF.
+3. Upload the provided firmware to the ESP32 using ESP-IDF.

-3. Install mobile applicaion by apk.
+4. Install mobile applicaion by apk.

-4. Connect to gatt server of the device using app.
+5. Connect to BLE server of the device using app.
 Pairing and bonding it.
 The passkey is "123456".

-5. Add emergency contacts in app.
+6. Add emergency contacts in app.

-6. Wear the device, and it will continuously monitor your movements.
+7. Wear the device, and it will continuously monitor your movements.

-7. In the event of a fall, the buzzer and LED will active, and SOS SMS messages will be sent to the emergency contacts.
+8. In the event of a fall, the buzzer and LED will active, and SOS SMS messages will be sent to the emergency contacts.